PdoyleC/Portfolio-1-Project/README.md

 ### Navigation Bar

 * The navigation bar has a consistent look and placement on all three pages of the website supporting easy navigation.
 It includes a simple Logo, Home page, Puzzle, and Contact links and is responsive on multiple screen sizes.
-- The navigation bar was designed to make it easy to read and with contrasting colours that are easy to read.
+* The navigation bar was designed to make it easy to read and with contrasting colours that are easy to read.
 * This section will allow the user to navigate from page to page without having to revert back to the previous page via the ‘back’ button.

       ![Navbar](documentation/nav-bar.jpg)

 ### Logo

 * The Logo at the top left corner is clickable, and it redirects the user to the Home page once it is clicked.

 ### Hero Image

-- The landing area includes a photograph of chess pieces in black and white to capture the black and white pieces that are used in chess, black and white will be used as a colour through the site to represent this, Green is also used as this is a popular colour for online chess.
+* The landing area includes a photograph of chess pieces in black and white to capture the black and white pieces that are used in chess, black and white will be used as a colour through the site to represent this, Green is also used as this is a popular colour for online chess.
       ![Hero Image](documentation/hero-image.jpg)

 ### Class Timetable

 * The Chess Society opening times and what lessons are on, are displayed on cards on the main page.
 These cards give the user more information about when specific classes are on and with open play all levels are welcome.

 ### Footer

-  * The footer section includes links to the relevant social media sites for the Chess Club.
+* The footer section includes links to the relevant social media sites for the chess Club.
 The links will open to a new tab to allow easy navigation for the user.
 * The footer is valuable to the user as it encourages them to keep connected via social media.

-### Puzzle Page
-  * There is a benefits section to let the user know about how puzzle can improve your game.
+### Puzzle Page* There is a benefits section to let the user know about how puzzle can improve your game.
 * The puzzle page is there for club members to test themselves on a weekly basis with new chess problems.
 * This page will attract users to come back to the site to check for new problems.
 * There are 4 problems, Beginner - Intermediate - Advanced - GrandMaster, for different user levels.
 * Advanced and Grandmaster puzzles images, don't have the square identifiers around the edge, as it'll challenge advanced users to learn the layout of a board.

       ![Hero Image](documentation/puzzle.jpg)

 ### Contact Page

 * The Contact Us panel of the Contact page allows the user to send a message/give feedback to the club.
 The user is asked to provide their name and email address when sending a message.
 Sending the message will result in being directed to a page saying that someone will be in contact soon and you will be redirected back to the home page.

 ![Contact](documentation/contact-page.jpg)